mozilla/data-docs/tools/stmo.md

 After the `GENERAL` settings have been specified, we'll want to tweak a few more settings on the `X AXIS` tab.
-You'll want to click on this tab and then change the 'Scale' setting to 'Category', and uncheck the 'Sort Values' checkbox to allow the query's sort order to take precedence:
+You'll want to click on this tab and then change the 'Scale' setting to 'Category', and un-check the 'Sort Values' check-box to allow the query's sort order to take precedence:

 ![Visualization X Axis](../assets/STMO_screenshots/x_axis_editor.png "Visualization X Axis")